 When coal burns, the ash that remains consists mainly of clay minerals, quartz, and sulfur compounds (mainly pyrite).
 Most New Zealand coals have an ash content of less than 4%, which is lower than most Carboniferous coals.
 A few seams have an exceptionally low ash content – less than 1%.

 Government coal surveys and exploration by mining companies have established that New Zealand has an estimated 16 billion tonnes of in-ground coal.
 However, 80% of this is lignite in Otago and Southland.
 Of the balance, much of the easily won coal is gone.
 The remaining amount that could be recovered is relatively quite small and depends on geological, engineering, economic and environmental constraints.

 North Island coalfields are located in Northland, Waikato and northern Taranaki.
 Most known areas of sub-bituminous coal in Northland have been worked out, and the last mine closed in 1955.

 Thirteen coalfields, extending from Drury (30 kilometres south of Auckland) to Mangapēhi (20 kilometres south of Te Kūiti), are geologically grouped as Waikato coalfields.
 In these, there are 2 billion tonnes of in-ground coal.
 However, much of this is in seams that are too deep to mine.
-In 2020, opencast mines at Maramarua and Rotowaro were the only Waikato mines left working.
+In 2020, opencast mines at Maramarua and Rotowaro were the only Waikato mines still working.